 CoreTrustSeal offers to any interested data repository a core level certification based on the DSA-WDS Core Trustworthy Data Repositories Requirements catalogue and procedures.
 This universal catalogue of requirements reflects the core characteristics of trustworthy data repositories and is the culmination of a cooperative effort between DSA and WDS under the umbrella of the Research Data Alliance to merge their data repositories certifications.

 CoreTrustSeal is a legal entity under Dutch law (CoreTrustSeal Foundation Statutes and Rules of Procedure) governed by a Standards and Certification Board composed of 12 elected members representing the Assembly of Reviewers.
-An ad hoc Board established by WDS and DSA is assuming its responsibilities until the founding Board is designated.
+An ad hoc Board established by WDS and DSA is assuming its responsibilities until the founding Board is elected.
 An Advisory Committee will be also appointed to assist the CoreTrustSeal Board fulfill its mission, and to provide a link with CoreTrustSeal stakeholders and the wider data community including other certification standards.